sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-upper-tier-left-hand-walls.md

 a sandstone classic.
 Sustained more than hard.
 Can be wet low down early in the season.

 **14. Twenty Second Chance (7a+) *★***
-desperate start up the rounded arete.
+desperate start up the rounded arête.

 **15. Sixty Seconds Go See (7a) *★***
 more hard starting moves with fine face climbing above.